 Making your own GIFs is fun and opens up new possibilities.
 It’s very easy to do thanks to these different GIF-maker apps and websites.

 To get started, let’s look at the extremely clean and useful GIFs.com, a site that makes creating GIFs incredibly easy.
 To get started, paste the URL for the video you’d like to use as the basis for your GIF.
 The site currently supports YouTube, Instagram, and Vine — or rather, Vine archive (R.I.P.) — and users can also upload their own video files.

 Once you’ve picked out your source material, you’ll come to a simple editor.
 Select the frames you’d like to convert into a GIF using the timeline located below the video.
 Then, add a caption, stickers, and a few effects, if desired.
-There’s even a one-clip “thug life” option, if you want to meme like it’s 2009.
+There are also experimental features like Ping Pong and other effects to play with.

 Once you’re done tweaking things, you’re ready to share your GIF with the world.
 You can use the provided URL, or download the GIF for re-uploading to another site.